cdtpinto/cdtpinto.github.io/pages/readabilitychecker.md

 ## Contact

+The source code for this project can be found [here](https://github.com/cdtpinto/readabilitychecker).
 If you have any questions or suggestions, feel free to contact <1120301@isep.ipp.pt>.